-Editor’s Note: The post has been updated.
+Editor’s Note: Advance Voice is now Zendesk Talk.
+This post has been updated.
 Jump over to the more recent version.

 Research shows that customers continue to choose voice as their preferred channel of support.
 They want access to other channels too, but the allure of voice support has less to do with loving the phone and more to do with making a personal connection, feeling confident that you’re only a call away.
 Plus, there’s little more frustrating than searching a website for a phone number and not finding one.

 Yet offering phone support for the first time might feel a bit like staring a lion in the face.
 (Okay, no, it feels nothing like that.)
 Still, the prospect might trigger some fear, and the process—where to begin?—can be intimidating.
 That’s why we’ve broken it down into five simple steps.

 So let’s get started.

 1. Choose a phone number and enable voice

 Begin by selecting a local phone number from inside Zendesk.
 We now offer numbers in over 39 countries.
 (Quick tip: just be sure your ports are open.)
 After choosing your number in the voice channel settings, select “yes” to enable voice, and you’re well on your way.

 2. Customize your voicemail and agent messages

 Recording a voicemail message is important because you may need to send some customers to voicemail as you ramp up your voice support team.
 It’s also just a nice touch to personalize any messages your customer will hear.
 Once you’ve recorded your voicemail and agent messages, all that’s left is to link them to the phone number you selected.
 All other voice settings can be adjusted away from the defaults at a later date.